Oura Ring vs. Helio Ring — which smart ring wins?

 Oura Ring vs. Helio Ring: design and fit

 The Oura Ring Gen 3 comes in eight sizes ranging from six to 13.
-To help you determine which is best for you, Oura offers a $10 sizing kit with plastic dummy rings you can try on.
-This kit can either be mailed directly or picked up at participating Best Buy stores.
+To help you determine which is best for you, Oura offers a free sizing kit with your purchase, including plastic dummy rings you can try on.
+This kit can be mailed directly or picked up at participating Best Buy stores.

-Even if you know your standard ring size, it's a good idea to try the kit as it's not uncommon to need one size larger when it comes to the Oura Ring.
+Even if you know your standard ring size, it's a good idea to try the kit as it's not uncommon to need one size larger because of the sensors on the inner ring side.

 Oura Ring Generation 3 review